Management plan compartment 17

 ObjectiveAreaMethodComment

-17D.1) Maintain current extent of heathland and grassland areas
+17D.1) Maintain current extent of grassland areas.

 HLS objectives

-Subcompartment 17E (n.n ha)
+Subcompartment 17E (0.7 ha)

 This is a narrow roadside patch of grassland locally known as School Green, regularly mown with a well used, surfaced path.